- Kogenate FS is a recombinant factor VIII therapy used to treat and prevent bleeding in those with hemophilia A.

 About Copay AssistanceDosage and Administration

-The dose of Kogenate FS is recommended based on the patient’s clinical condition, age, body weight (in kg), severity of factor VIII deficiency, and location and extent of bleeding.
+The dose of Kogenate is recommended based on the patient’s clinical condition, age, body weight (in kg), severity of factor VIII deficiency, and location and extent of bleeding.

-The dose is first mixed with diluent and then administered as an intravenous injection (into a vein through an IV).
-Typically, it takes 1 to 15 minutes to infuse the whole dosage of Kogenate FS.
+Typically, it takes 1 to 15 minutes to infuse the whole dosage of Kogenate into the hemophilia patient.
 However, your healthcare provider will determine the best administration rate for you.

 1. Dosage for Routine Prophylaxis